drzwave/GeographicLocationCC/README.md

     - Check that it builds - ideally download and join a network and send On/Offs
 2. Copy (or softlink) the .c and .h files of this repo into the project
     - Do not copy the CC\_GeographicLoc1.h - the contents of this file must be pasted into ZW\_classcmd.h in the next step
+    - Softlinks can be created using a bash shell started with administrator rights and then use the "ln -s <target>" command
 3. Edit the file: gecko\_sdk\_4.4.1/protocol/z-wave/PAL/inc/ZW\_classcmd.h
     - SSv5 will ask if you want to make a copy - click on "Make a Copy"
     - Go to line 691 and copy the contents of CC\_GeographicLoc1.h into the ZW\_cmdclass.h file